downshift-js/downshift/src/hooks/useSelect/README.md

 This function is passed as props to a `Status` component nested within and allows you to create your own assertive ARIA statuses.

 A default `getA11yStatusMessage` function is provided.
-It is called with the parameters `items`, `isOpen`, `selectedItem` and `itemToString` when either `isOpen` or `selectedItem` change.
+It is called with the parameters `items`, `isOpen`, `selectedItem` and `itemToString` when either `isOpen` changes.
 When menu is opened, the announcement message is "No results" if there aren't any items or "`resultCount` results are available, use up and down arrow keys to navigate.
 Press Enter key to select." depending on the number of items in the menu.
-When `selectedItem` changes the message is a selection related one, narrating "`itemToString(selectedItem)` has been selected".

 > Note: `resultCount` is `items.length` in our default version of the function.

+### getA11ySelectionMessage

+> `function({/* see below */})` | default messages provided in English

+This function is similar to the `getA11yStatusMessage` but it is generating a message when an item is selected.

+A default `getA11ySelectionMessage` function is provided.
+It is called with the parameters `items`, `isOpen`, `selectedItem` and `itemToString` when `selectedItem` changes.
+When an item is selected, the message is a selection related one, narrating "`itemToString(selectedItem)` has been selected".

-The object you are passed to generate your status message has the following properties:
+The object you are passed to generate your status message, for both `getA11yStatusMessage` and `getA11ySelectionMessage` has the following properties:

 <!-- This table was generated via http://www.tablesgenerator.com/markdown_tables -->